Things you probably shouldn't do: Bending Mono to your will

 process them.
 Unity cannot assume that there is one, so it does the next best thing and ships your

 builds with one.
-That is the purpose of MonoBleedingEdge
+That is the purpose of MonoBleedingEdge folder, the last piece of the

 puzzle.
-Inside there you will find a file called mono-2.0-bdwgc.dll
+Inside there you will find a file called mono-2.0-bdwgc.dll - a Mono CLR.

 It is worth noting that this is not the same CLR you'd get by running a regular C# application